Disclosure: ThirdLove sent me this lingerie for review purposes. All opinions are my own.

 Editor’s Note: ThirdLove states they sent sample sizes in 34B and 34D as opposed to fit samples in my size of 34C.
 The bras did not contain size tags as ThirdLove does not believe in size tags.
-The fit portion of this review has been removed until the correct size is sent and I can try it on.
+The fit portion of this review has therefore been removed.

 I imagine some of this disparity is because ThirdLove isn’t working at the same volumes that a company like Wacoal is, and so they can’t get a deal on exceptional fabrics and laces.
 The power to negotiate raw material price points that come with a large-scale operation may not be available to a startup.
 And as a lingerie blogger and someone who works professionally with brands, I’m empathetic to that (potential) situation.
 It’s very hard to break into the intimate apparel industry and become a major player (that’s why you don’t see a lot of movement in terms of the top five lingerie companies).
 But as a consumer, if I’m paying $60 for a bra, I have already certain quality expectations in mind.
 As of right now, ThirdLove cannot adequately compete with those expectations in terms of style or price.
 I want to see more sophistication, in both design and material, from this company.

 That said, ThirdLove’s bras have some nice touches like a tagless band and padded bra clasps.
 I also thought the microfiber they use is incredibly soft.
 For that style, the band and the cups are interior lined with microfiber so that softness is right against your skin.
 For all the bras, I found the seaming and stitching to be just fine; there’s not much to talk about there.